joshbruce/fourth-earth-raw/public/content.md

 1. A way to track the current value of 1 or more life batteries.
 2. A way to track proficiency points for ranks and the ranks themselves.
-3. A way to randomly select at least 1 (possibly 2) distinguishable items from up 12 items otherwise indistinguishable from one another: dice, random number generators, straws where 2 are different lengths, 1 suit from a deck of playing cards with the king removed and drawing the ace is equivalent to rolling a 1, whatever is handy.
+3. A way to randomly select 1 or more distinguishable items from up 12 otherwise indistinguishable items: dice, random number generators, straws of different lengths, 1 suit from a deck of playing cards with the king removed and drawing the ace is equivalent to rolling a 1, whatever is handy.

 While dice are not specifically required, Fourth Earth RAW uses the language of dice for common communication.